-Jazz Stroud is an weekend of jazz inluenced music that embraces the whole spectrum of the genre, ranging from its more traditional forms to improvised electronic music, experimental hip-hop and beyond.
-With a combination of free daytime events, evening concerts, late night live sessions and club nights, the weekend provides something for everyone.
+Jazz Stroud is an weekend of live music events that embraces the whole spectrum of jazz, ranging from its more traditional forms to improvised electronic music, experimental, hip-hop and beyond.
+With a combination of free daytime shows, evening concerts, late night live sessions and club nights, the weekend provides something for everyone.

 Forming a connection with Bristol's alternative jazz scene including bands such as Get The Blessing and Michelson Morley, in 2016 the idea of Jazz Stroud began to gain momentum.
 The enthusiasm these artists showed for coming back to play the following year spurred on the festival's development into something bigger.

 Meanwhile, the regular 'Stroud Jazz Jam Sessions' played a big part in building up the local scene, where world-class performers such as Gilad Atzmon and Andy Sheppard were invited to lead the sessions.
 This had the added effect of allowing a younger generation to come and develop their interest in the music.
 Alongside this, the SVA's FunkIn sessions every Wednesday night have provided a great platform for musicians to travel from the surrounding areas to express themselves outside the confines of the Jazz tradition, which has lead to countless off-shoot projects being formed in the area.
 These two nights have been vital nurturing environments for improvised music in a town which already has a fantastic reputation for the arts.